purplecabbage/phonegap-plugins/README.md

-**cemerson fork note**: My fork of this repo uses submodules for each plugin.
+**cemerson fork note**: My fork of this repo uses submodules for a few plugins.
 To clone with all submodules intact use:

     git clone --recursive https://github.com/cemerson/phonegap-plugins.git